markbirbeck/gulp-endpoint/README.md

 # Behaviour

-Any request that hits a URL with the same name as the Gulp task will cause the task to be run.
-The `gulp.src` and `gulp.dest` functions are patched so that data provided with a `POST` to the task will become a source file, and any data at the end will be returned to the API caller.
+Any request that hits a URL with the same name as the Gulp task will cause the corresponding task to be run.
+The `gulp.src` and `gulp.dest` functions are patched so that data provided with a `POST` to the task will become a source file, and any data pushed to `dest()` at the end will be returned to the API caller.

 # Example